 Homer's Last Theorem

-Best-selling author Simon Singh discusses his most recent book, The Simpsons and Their Mathematical Secrets, and reveals the huge number of mathematical references that appear in the world’s most successful TV show, from Euler’s identity to probability, from Mersenne primes to infinity.
-He will also discuss his first book, Fermat’s Enigma, the story of the world’s most notorious mathematical problem, namely Fermat’s last theorem, which also appears in a couple episodes of The Simpsons.
+Best-selling author Simon Singh discusses his most recent book, The Simpsons and Their Mathematical Secrets, revealing the huge number of mathematical references that appear in the world’s most successful TV show, from Euler’s identity to probability, from Mersenne primes to infinity.
+He discusses his first book, Fermat’s Enigma, the story of the world’s most notorious mathematical problem, Fermat’s last theorem, also appearing in a couple episodes of The Simpsons.

 Past Bartlett Lectures:

 2019, April 4, 6:30pm • ENR2, N120, 1064 E. Lowell St., UA Campus

 Sports analytics has gathered tremendous momentum as one of the most dynamic fields.
 Diving deep into the numbers of sports can be game changing or simply a fun exercise for fans.
 How do you get in the game with numbers?
 What questions can be explored?
 What actionable insights can be gleaned?
 From March Madness to national media broadcasts, analytics are becoming increasingly indispensable.
 Dr. Tim Chartier will discuss outlooks that help with successful analytics, and the variety of questions that can be tackled.
 He will also share how he leads students to dig into sports using math and computer science, and their great success across the NBA, NFL, NASCAR, ESPN and his own college teams.
 Learn how to get in the game — as a sports analyst!

 George Hart, georgehart.com

 2018, March 27, 6:30pm • Gallagher Theater, UA Campus